-The Martin-Mullen Art Gallery and Project Space Gallery are open to the public from 11 a.m. to 5 p.m.
-Monday to Friday when the college is in session and during special events.
-For more information. call Gallery Director Tim Sheesley at 436-2445 or 436-3456 or visit www.oneonta.edu/academics/art/gallery.html.
+Both galleries are in the college’s Fine Arts Building.
+They are free and open to the public from 11 a.m. to 5 p.m. weekdays, when the college is in session, and during special events.
+For more information about the gallery or upcoming exhibitions, call Gallery Director Tim Sheesley at 436-2445 or 436-3456 or visit www.oneonta.edu/academics/art/gallery.html